 It’s true.
 Out of the blue, in February, 2005, the O’Reilly show on Fox News called.
 They wanted me to come on and talk about what we do at Quaker House, in Fayetteville NC, near Fort Bragg, with special reference to the case of Jeremy Hinzman, a soldier who left for Canada with his family in December 2003.

 The request was both puzzling and daunting.
 Puzzling because there was no “news peg,” as we journalists say, for the inquiry.
 Jeremy had left North Carolina more than a year earlier.
-He had had a hearing before the Canadian immigration agency in early December, almost three months ago.
-But no decision had been announced, and I made plain to the Fox producer that I had no expertise in Canadian law and would not pundificate thereon.
+He had had a hearing before the Canadian immigration agency in early December, almost three months ago, to determine whether he could stay there.
+But no decision had been announced.
+I made plain to the Fox producer that I had no expertise in Canadian law and would not pundificate thereon.

-It would be risky, though.
-O’Reilly is known for ambushing and bullying guests.
+I knew it would be risky, though.
+O’Reilly was known for ambushing and bullying guests, particularly liberals.
 So I spent a lot of time over a long weekend preparing, or trying to: thinking up talking points, working to boil them down to quick sound bytes, trying to anticipate assaultive questions.